diggerhq/digger/CONTRIBUTING.md

 ## Release Process

-**NOTE: The default branch `@develop` is not guaranteed to be stable and you should always use published release versions in your testing and production environments.**
+**NOTE: The default branch `@develop` is not guaranteed to be stable, and you should always use published release versions in your testing and production environments.**

 - All pull requests are merged to the default develop branch after initial unit tests and integration tests are passing and required code review requirements are met.
 - We checkout a pre-release branch to prepare for an upcoming release with the pattern `prerelease-0.1.xx`.
 - We perform additional manual and automated tests in this branch to make sure there are no regressions.
-- Once we are ready we tag the head of our release branch and perform a release on it.
+- Once we are ready, we tag the head of our release branch and perform a release on it.
 - Tagged releases are published as actions and they are the most suitable to be used in production.

 ## Code of Conduct